Updated January 2023

-I remember going through New Tribes Mission training program where I was taught by many missionaries who loved Jesus and His mission deeply.
-I remember returning back to Seguin and, shortly thereafter, going on a three-week mission trip to India.
+I remember going through the New Tribes Mission (Now called Ethnos) training program where I was taught by many missionaries who loved Jesus and His mission deeply, returning back to Seguin Texas and, shortly thereafter, going on a three-week mission trip throughout India.
 On that trip I saw first hand the work of the gospel to the unreached.
-After returning to Seguin I remember when my heart was drawn to Carol Mayer, daughter and granddaughter of missionaries to India.
-I remember 6 months later on July 10, 1981 when I was married to Carol, the love of my life.
-I remember, a few months after our marriage, selling everything and moving to Aurangabad, India, to proclaim Jesus.
-I remember the birth of our firstborn, Joshua, in a small mission hospital in Kodiakanal India.
-I remember having to leave India 6 months after our arrival because we could not renew our visa’s.
-I remember learning there in India the difference between “presumption” and “faith“, as well as the importance of being sent out by and being under the covering of a strong, gospel-centered, local church.
+After returning to Seguin, I remember when my heart was drawn to Carol Mayer, daughter and granddaughter of missionaries to India.
+I remember 6 months later, on July 10, 1981 when I was married to Carol, the love of my life.
+I remember, a few months after our marriage, selling everything and moving to Aurangabad, India, to proclaim Jesus and the birth of our firstborn, Joshua, in a small mission hospital in Kodaikanal, India.
+I remember having to leave India 6 months after our arrival because we could not renew our visa’s and learning there in India the difference between “presumption” and “faith“, as well as the importance of being sent out by and being under the cover of a strong, gospel-centered, local church.

-I remember the establishment of Reaching Africa’s Unreached (RAU) in 2010 and its receiving NGO status.
-I remember in 2011, RAU’s purchase of 17 acres in Uganda, just a mile south of the South Sudan border.
+I remember the establishment of Reaching Africa’s Unreached (RAU) in 2010 and its receiving NGO status and, in 2011, and RAU’s purchase of 17 acres in Uganda, just a mile south of the South Sudan border.

 I remember breaking ground for the RAU Guesthouse/Hall of Tyrannus in 2011 and God’s help in building such structures in the African bush and, later, the purchase of 8.6 acres to bring the RAU campus and demo farm to 25.6 acres.
 I remember Carol and I selling our things in Texas and moving to the RAU in July 2013.